dandavies23/smoothie-moves/README.md

 !['result message](assets/images/readmeimages/results-message.png)

 !['restart quit](assets/images/readmeimages/results-page.png)

- ### Scoring
+### Scoring and other game dynamics

--   Decided a good confidence boost is an acheivable score of 500

--   User will score 500 if they have a system (18 moves) in around 20 seconds
+To appeal to a broader age range I felt it was important to bring in a a scorebooard and rank.
+I identified 500 (Cool Carrot) as a good attainable target for a child with a well developed short term memory, visual attention and good organisation and prioritisation skills.
+A user will score 500 if they have a logical system (18 moves) completed in around 20 seconds.

--   If you are ‘lucky’ you will find a pair randomly which means that you can score over 550 - this luck element is a typical game play strategy, a system gets you so far but luck gets you even further!
+If you are ‘lucky’ you will stumble across a pair randomly which means that you can score over 550 (Brilliant Beetroot), This lucky stroke is a typical game play strategy, a system gets you so far but luck gets you even further.
+It means the user returns until they strike it lucky!

 ### Features to implement